Toradex-Apalis-TK1-AndroidTV/rtl8812_au_tx_power/README.md

 The master branch is based on https://github.com/ulli-kroll/rtl8821au branch v4.3.22-beta/rework.
 According to rtw_version.c the real driver version is 4.3.20.

-TO FIX CHANNEL NOT LOCKING ADD THIS TO /etc/NetworkManager/NetworkManager.conf
+TO FIX CHANNEL NOT LOCKING ADD THIS TO/etc/NetworkManager/NetworkManager.conf

 `[keyfile]
 unmanaged-devices=interface-name:wlx00c0ca96447b`

+replace wlx00c0ca96447b with wlan0 or whatver your device name is

 The branch v4.3.21 may be built for RTL8814AU or RTL8812AU/RTL8821AU chipset.